ziirish/burp-ui/docs/gunicorn.rst

 Systemd
 ^^^^^^^

-On non debian systems, the handler script may not be available.
+If you are not running on debian or you prefer not to use the gunicorn debian package, the handler script may not be available.
 You will then have to create your own service.
 We can do this for systemd for example:

 ::